KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/homework/part_1_git-_deploy_appto_github_pages.md

      ![](/images/gitClone.png)

-  3. In Git Bash or iTerm2, type the following to add the remote:
+  3. In Git Bash or iTerm2, add the remote.
+Type: `git remote add origin https://github.com/<your_github_username>/trivia.git`

-    {% label %}Git Bash/iTerm2{% endlabel %}
-    ```
-    git remote add origin https://github.com/<your_github_username>/trivia.git
-    ```
-    Replace the git URL with the URL you copied from the GitHub site in step 6.i. above.
+    Replace the git URL with the URL you copied from the GitHub site in the previous step above.

 7. Check which directories/files are unstaged (that Git doesn't yet know about).
 Type: